numba/numba/docs/source/developer/testsuite.rst

 Debugging the Numba Test Suite
 ==============================

+.. note:: Features described here are only implemented for the parallel
+          test runner (e.g. requires the ``-m`` flag).

 The Numba test suite provides some useful features for debugging test failures or crashes.